MeysamKarimi/Yekta-Framework/README.md

 # Yekta-Framework
 Welcome to Yekta framework!
 This tool is designed to generate models using the meta-heuristic algorithms "Ant-Colony Optimization" (ACO) and "Gray-Wolf Optimization" (GWO).
-This tool helps to generate and manipulating models based on user-defined metamodels, OCL constraints, and optional algorithm-specific inputs.
+It also integrates a random generator.
+The tool helps to generate and manipulating models based on user-defined metamodels, OCL constraints, and optional algorithm-specific inputs.
 Whether you are a researcher, developer, or tester, this tool simplifies the process of generating models for your projects.

 ## Table of Contents
 - [Overview](#overview)